 Artisanal gold mining is a small-scale industry but contributes a large number of polluted sites to the Blacksmith Institute's database.
 There are over 200 sites that potentially expose more than 4.2 million people to the risk of toxic pollutants.
 The majority of artisanal gold mining sites in the database are in Africa and Southeast Asia, however there is a high concentration of artisanal miners in Latin America as well.
-It is estimated that artisanal gold mining is done in as many as 55 countries employing between
+It is estimated that artisanal gold mining is done in as many as 55 countries employing between 10 and 15 million miners.
+Artisanal gold mining is a subsistence industry engaged in at the individual level, and is likely to be located in countries or regions with limited government oversight or regulation of small-scale industrial activities.
+Small gold mining operations can be started with very little investment or infrastructure and producers can often make 70 percent or more of the price of international gold, a rare economic advantage in small-scale or informal industries.
+Gold is an easily traded commodity and prices are continually stable or growing, making it a very attractive subsistence industry for marginalized members of society.

-57 Veiga, M.M. et al. "Abandoned artisanal gold mines in the Brazilian Amazon: A legacy of mercury pollution."
+61 Veiga, M.M. et al. "Abandoned artisanal gold mines in the Brazilian Amazon: A legacy of mercury pollution."
 Natural Resources Forum 26 (2002) 15-26